Double BFV quantisation of 3d Gravity: Introduction

-Moreover, it was shown in \cite{CaSc2019} that the latter resolution is dg symplectomorphic to the dg resolution of the reduced phase space of $BF$ theory, an explicit (geometric/BFV) quantisation of which was obtained by Cattaneo, Mnev and Reshetikhin in \cite{CMR2}.
-Indeed, such quantisation of $BF$ theory will be our starting point to build a quantisation of 3d EH theory, by reading it first as a quantisation of the strongly equivalent PC theory, and then combining it to a quantisation of the double BFV data.
+Since, furthermore, it was shown in \cite{CaSc2019} that the BFV resolution of the reduced phase space of PC theory is dg symplectomorphic to the BFV resolution of the reduced phase space of $BF$ theory, for which an explicit quantisation was obtained by Cattaneo, Mnev and Reshetikhin in \cite{CMR2}, we will use such quantisation of $BF$ theory as a starting point to build a quantisation of 3d PC theory.
+This, combined with our double BFV construction, will output a well-defined quantization of 3d Einstein Hilbert theory, in the sense of a space of (physical) quantum states.

+We present two such quantisations, essentially determined by a choice of polarisation in the classical (i.e.\ degree zero) phase space, which can be thought of as the choice of position vs momentum representation, where position and momentum are represented by connection one forms and nondegenerate triads.
+While it is customary to think of the space of quantum states for GR as associated to quantising metrics, it turns out that choosing the opposite polarisation results in a simpler quantisation procedure and output.
+This shows that one can indeed consider the space of states of GR as functions over the space of connections, with the flatness constraint enforced via the quantum BFV operator.
+This appears to be possible even restricting to the nondegenerate sector, i.e.\ when triads are required to be nondegenerate.
+See Section \ref{sec:nondegeneracy}.

+For completeness we also showcase the output of our construction for the ``opposite'' polarisation, whose output is much less legible.
+This should be compared with the standard Wheeler-deWitt quantisation of Einstein--Hilbert gravity.
+While a direct comparison is not immediately possible, we argue that the symplectomorphisms we establish at the classical level between the relevant theories (namely EH theory and the partially reduced PC theory, see Section \ref{s:relation_Classical_theories} and, in particular, Theorem \ref{t:BF_coisotropic_EH}) are a strong indication that the three quantisations should be all equivalent in some appropriate sense.
+We leave this to further work.

 This article is structured as follows.
 In Section \ref{s:coiso_by_BFV} we introduce the classical BFV construction for the resolution of coisotropic submanifolds and in Section \ref{s:quantumBFVstandard} we outline its quantisation.
 In Section \ref{s:doubleBFV} we describe the nested coisotropic embeddings, deduce some properties and show how to describe them with a double application of the BFV formalism.
 We also prove in Theorem \ref{thm:doubleBFVreduced} that this resolution commutes with reduction.
 Then, in Section \ref{s:quantisation_BFVonBFV}, we quantise the double BFV construction.
 Note that the results of these sections are proven in the finite dimensional setting.
+In section \ref{s:example_linearconstraints}, we then consider a simple example with linear constraints as a warm up for the gravity case.